vndevteam/realworld-nextjs-supabase/docs/vi/onboarding-guide/authorization-rls.md

 create policy "Members can manage own tasks" on tasks for all using ( auth.uid() = created_by );

-create policy "Guests can view public tasks" on tasks for select using ( visibility = 'public' );
 ```

 ## 3.8 🧮 Kiểm thử Policy